docker-library/docs/perl/README-content.md

     docker build -t my-perl-app
     docker run -it --rm --name my-running-app my-perl-app

-## Run a single perl script.
+## Run a single Perl script.

 For many simple, single file projects, you may find it inconvenient to write a complete `Dockerfile`.
-In such cases, you can run a perl script by using the perl Docker image directly.
+In such cases, you can run a Perl script by using the Perl Docker image directly.

     docker run -it --rm --name my-running-script -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp perl:5.20 perl your-daemon-or-script.pl